-Researchers excel in predicting cancer drug sensitivityNovember 19th, 2012 in Cancer /
+Researchers excel in predicting cancer drug sensitivityNovember 19, 2012 in Medicine & Health / Cancer

 Researchers from Helsinki Institute for Information Technology HIIT and Institute for Molecular Medicine Finland FIMM have developed a triumphant solution for predicting responses of breast cancer cells to a set of cancer drugs.
 The prediction is based on the genomic profiles of the cancer cells.
 Harnessing genomic profiles of cells in choosing the best treatment is considered the holy grail of personalised medicine.